MicrosoftDocs/power-automate-docs/articles/guidance/automation-coe/configure-automation-coe.md

 #### Process sub-categories

-1. Either inside the process sub categories tab or directly inside a Process category.
-You want to define sub processes that relate in some way.
+Define the sub categories that relate in some way.

-2. Click **New Process Sub Category**.
-3. Sample data is below
+1. Select **New Process Sub Category** and define the sub-categories as your organization needs.
+Here are some samples you can use as a guide.

-4. Artificial Intelligence
+1. Artificial Intelligence

     - Forms Processing
     - Forms Validation

-5. Claims
+1. Claims

     - Return
     - Warranty

-6. Invoicing
+1. Invoicing

     - Internal
     - External
     - Other

-7. Legacy System
+1. Legacy System

     - Complex
     - No API